Mercateo/mvnd/README.md

 # This project is deprecated.
-To be honest it was stale for a while. please consider using
-# https://github.com/mvndaemon/mvnd which is a far better implementation.
+To be honest it was stale for a while. please consider using https://github.com/mvndaemon/mvnd instead which is a far better implementation.

 ## mvnd
 Daemon backend for simple Maven runs without JVM Startup penalty